 The Fool may even persuade your opponent into choosing cards like the University or Dungeon over another card they might have chosen just so they can get rid of the Fool!

-For the price of just 1 Resin and 2 Pebbles, you can build a 3 point building!
-But more than that, every round afterwards you can use it discard a Critter or Construction to get their resources back + 1 other resource and a point too.
+For the price of just 1 Resin and 2 Pebbles, you can build a 3-point building!
+But more than that, every round afterward you can use it to discard a Critter or Construction to get their resources back + 1 other resource and a point too.
 So it could be worth a maximum of 6 points if you play it really early in the game.

 You can also play a Doctor for free who is worth 4 points on his own.

 The Wanderer is such an understated card but it’s a cheap way to get an extra point.
 For just 2 Berries, you get 1 point and draw a couple of cards and you don’t lose a space in your city!

 Just like the great value cards, which cards classify as poor value, depends on what is going on in your game.
 But again, if we take the cards at face value, some cards are not as good as others.